ipsdm/legitimacy/structure.md

 ### Activities
+An activity is an ongoing responsibility within an organization.

- - documentation of on-going activities upheld by members
+ocumentation of on-going activities upheld by members

 ### Members